How to Calculate the Installed Capacity of Your Home Solar System

 Step 3: Calculate the Number of Panels

-With the required system capacity determined, divide it by the capacity of each panel.
-For instance, if your calculated system capacity is 5kW and each panel has a capacity of 500W, you would need 10 panels.
-Make sure to consider the specifics of the panels you choose, which can affect the overall system configuration.
+Once you have determined the capacity required, divide this by the capacity of each panel.
+For example, if you calculate the capacity as 5kW and each panel has a capacity of 500W, you will need 10 panels.
+Make sure you consider the specifications of the panel you choose, as this will affect the entire installation.

 —————————————-